pballada/pballada.github.io/_posts/2024-10-22-LLDB-debugger-consoloe-commands.markdown

 ## Wrapping Up

-Mastering LLDB’s console commands is like gaining a superpower for debugging.
+Mastering LLDB's console commands is like gaining a superpower for debugging.
 From simple inspections with `p` and `po`, to on-the-fly state changes with `expr`, to deep dives into memory with `x` and `memory read`, LLDB gives you incredible control over your debugging sessions.
-While not every command is necessary every day, knowing what’s available helps ensure that when you do encounter complex bugs, you have the right tools at your fingertips.
+While not every command is necessary every day, knowing what's available helps ensure that when you do encounter complex bugs, you have the right tools at your fingertips.

-So the next time you’re facing a puzzling issue, consider reaching beyond `p` and `po` to discover the richer features LLDB has to offer.
+So the next time you're facing a puzzling issue, consider reaching beyond `p` and `po` to discover the richer features LLDB has to offer.
 Over time, these techniques will make your debugging sessions more efficient, more informative, and—dare we say—more enjoyable.